 What is EFT Tapping?

-EFT Tapping can be used with the support and guidance of a Certified EFT Practitioner, or it can be used independently as a self-help tool.
-A combination of the two works best for more distressing experiences. #EFT Tapping has been extensively researched to assess its effectiveness.
-To date it has been researched in more than 10 countries, by 60 investigators, whose results have been published in over 20 different peer-reviewed journals and its effectiveness has been documented in over 100 studies.
+EFT Tapping has been extensively researched to assess its effectiveness and the research is growing exponentially.
+To date it has been researched in more than 10 countries, by 60 investigators, whose results have been published in professional, peer-reviewed journals and its effectiveness has been documented in over 300 studies.

 The Tapping Points